wilsonfletcher/wf-presentation-boilerplate/README.md

 This will generate a build folder will all the files needed to run the presentation.
 Just copy those files anywhere and `index.html` will work.

+### Export a PDF

+The simplest way to get a PDF of the entire slideshow is:
+1. press the keyboad key `P`, this will trigger the slideshow's list view
+2. print it from your browser menu.
+Each slide should be on a single page.

 ### Add Javascript libraries with Bower